nilsteampassnet/teampass_doc/docs/api/api-read.md

 This page describes how to read data.

+!!! note "Note:"
+    In this page, `<valid api key>` is the API key you received from your administrator.

 # Read one Folder

 Reading the content of a Folder is performed by accessing the URL